anjiro/statipy/Readme.md

 	- `default_template`: the default filename to use for templates if not otherwise specified in Markdown metadata variables **(default:
 		`default.jinja`)**
+	- `jinja_markdown`: set to False to disable rendering of Jinja2 content within Markdown files.
 	- `jinja2_filters`: a dictionary of extra filters to add to Jinja2;
 		keys are the names by which the filters will be accessible and values are functions.
 See the [Jinja2